 An official website of the European Union.
 See all European Institutions

-The Tanzania and EU have a long standing partnership aimed at promoting the sustainable and inclusive development of the country.
+The United Republic of Tanzania and the European Union (EU) have a long standing partnership aimed at promoting sustainable and inclusive development of the country.
 Political and sectoral policy dialogues underpin development assistance and provide venues for discussing respective policy priorities and reform agendas.

 EU-Tanzania relations have evolved around historical links and decades-long traditions of development cooperation, but are dynamically expanding into areas of trade and investment, as well as in the regional political and security agenda.
 Peace and stability along the shores of the Indian Ocean and in the African Great Lakes region are shared foreign policy priorities.